danielrousseaug/bible-cli/README.md

  # Bible CLI

- A powerful command-line tool and interactive terminal UI for reading the Bible, complete with themes, search, bookmarks, and more.
+ A command-line tool and interactive terminal UI for reading the Bible, complete with themes, search, bookmarks, and more.

  ## Features